chef/chef-web-docs/content/config_rb_metadata.md

 ## Version Constraints

 Many fields in a cookbook's metadata allow the user to constrain versions.
-There are a set of operators common to all fields:
+The following operators are common to all fields:

 <!-- markdownlint-disable MD033 -->
 <table>